shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Very little code is needed to support this behavior because the IExtFileArtifactRepresentation and the use of the ISlangFileSystemExt interface, mean it can work using the existing mechanisms.

-It is a desired feature of the container format that it can be represented as 'file system', and have the option of being human readable where appropraite.
+It is a desired feature of the container format that it can be represented as 'file system', and have the option of being human readable where appropriate.
 Doing so allows

 * Third party to develop tools/formats that suit their specific purposes
 * Allows different containers to used